digitalocean/terraform-provider-digitalocean/docs/resources/kubernetes_cluster.md

   - `enabled` - Boolean flag whether the component is enabled or not.
 * `amd_gpu_device_metrics_exporter_plugin` - Block containing options for the AMD GPU device metrics exporter component.
   - `enabled` - Boolean flag whether the component is enabled or not.
+* `coredns_autoscaler` - Block containing options for the CoreDNS Autoscaler component, which scales CoreDNS replicas in proportion to the cluster's size.
+Default: true (for 1.36.0 and later)
+  - `enabled` - Boolean flag whether the CoreDNS Autoscaler is enabled or not.

 ## Import